 \subsection{Fine-tuning Loss Weights}

 Not all non-shared information in the spectra is necessarily beneficial—some components, such as noise, may even hinder downstream performance.
 Moreover, the importance of shared versus non-shared information can vary across tasks; some may depend more on modality-specific features, while others benefit primarily from shared representations.
-Therefore, fine-tuning the weight terms in Equation~\ref{eq:loss}, particularly the reconstruction loss weight, may be a promising direction for future work.
+Therefore, fine-tuning the weight terms in Equation~\ref{eq:loss}, particularly the loss weight of reconstruction, may be a promising direction for future work.

 In this work, we fix both weights to 1, applying equal weighting to the reconstruction and cross-modal prediction losses.
-This choice shows that models incorporating reconstruction loss already perform competitively without explicit weight tuning, as evidenced by the number of top-performing metrics (i.e., “wins”) in Table~\ref{tab:compare_updated} (last row)—e.g., CLIP-r vs. CLIP, and CLIP-pr/CLIP-split vs. CLIP-p.
+This choice shows that models incorporating reconstruction loss already perform competitively without explicit weight adjustment, as evidenced by the number of highest performing metrics (i.e. “wins”) in Table~\ref{tab:compare_updated} (last row)—e.g., CLIP-r vs. CLIP, and CLIP-pr/CLIP-split vs. CLIP-p.
 However, the magnitude of performance gains remains modest and somewhat task-dependent.
 Reweighting the losses may further increase the total number of improvements or yield more substantial gains on specific parameters.
-That said, the latter—optimizing for specific tasks—might come at the cost of generality, which is contrary to the foundational goal of building a model that performs robustly across diverse downstream tasks.
+However, the latter—optimizing for specific tasks—might come at the cost of generality, which is contrary to the fundamental goal of building a model that performs robustly across diverse downstream tasks.